arkovia/acts/constitution-act.md

 During this stage, the proposed legislation may be scruitinized, but no more changes may be done to the draft.

-#### Segment 3: Published for voting
+#### Segment 3: Voting stage
 - A simple majority vote begins, and citizens have one week to vote.
-- If the votes approval rating is above `50%+` after one week, the legislation is approved.
+- If the votes approval rating is above `50%+` after one week, the legislation is approved, and enforcement may begin.

-#### Segment 5: Implementation
-1. After the legislation is approved, the enforcement of the legislation may begin.
-2. If required, EGIs are formed by the Business EGI.
-3. If required, citizens elect any electable EGI positions using optional Single-Transferable-Voting (instant-run-off) system.
+### Section 4: STV Voting
+The Arksembly will use a continous live-election single-transferable-voting system for electing and filling EGI electable positions, where citizens may change voting preferences at any time.

 ## Part 5: Genesis Council
-### Section 1: Creation and Preamble
+### Section 1: Incorporation
 There shall exist a Genesis Council EGI, which is a council that is comprised of the national leaders of Arkovia, referred to individually as a Gen, or plurally as Gens.

 ### Section 2: Responsibility of Genesis Council